noherczeg/RestExt/README.md

 As stated above this package contains tools other then data manipulation as well.
 These tools can be found in the extra folder of the package.

+The general assumption is that you copy them into your _app/_ directory.

 ##### errors.php ([link](https://github.com/noherczeg/RestExt/blob/master/extra/errors.php))
 The package is currently built with a mindset that follows the convention of catching exceptions and events outside of